 Things like groceries and shopping money would go into these personal accounts.
 This way you are not constantly explaining every single transaction you make to each other.

 Some couples also have separate savings accounts where they save for things they want to get outside of their joint finances.
 For example, your wish list handbag or shoes, your spouse's tech toys, etc.

 You might also want to keep your accounts separate if you were married before or have a complicated family situation.

 For example, if you have assets from another marriage or bought a house before you got married, you might want to keep things separate.
-Having a separate bank account helps you both know what is yours and what is theirs.
+Having a separate bank account helps you know what is yours and theirs.

 What are the drawbacks of having separate accounts?

 If you want to have a separate bank account because you want to hide your finances from your spouse, then think twice.
 This is a terrible idea.
 Don't use separate accounts to hide money.
 Financial transparency is important!

 Remember, you are a team and you should always act in the best interests of your team so you can win together.
 Just because you have separate accounts for personal transactions doesn't mean you should go crazy spending large amounts of money without talking to your spouse.

 For instance, my husband and I agree to have a conversation with each other if we spend more than $500.

 Having separate bank accounts can actually put more of a strain on your relationship if you both are not upfront about your finances.
 Just because you keep separate accounts doesn't mean you should keep financial secrets from each other.